philosolog/pycord-template/README.md

 # What is this?
 A template repository that I'll use for my future Python-based Discord bot creations.
 Feel free to use it as you wish.

-Suggestions are appreciated!
+Suggestions and improvements are greatly appreciated!
 # Usage
 - Get the [requirements](https://guide.pycord.dev/installation) from the terminal:
 ```console